-- Unrecognizable: A face was detected but it wasn't of sufficient quality to attempt recognition. - Stranger.
-The person has been recognized, but they're not in Genetec's cardholder database nor in SAFR's Person Directory. - Registered person without a name. - Registered person with a name. - Registered person marked as a Concern. - $\bullet\,$ Registered person marked as a Threat.
+- Unrecognizable: A face was detected but it wasn't of sufficient quality to attempt recognition. - Stranger: The person's face is of sufficient quality to recognize them, but they're not in Genetec's cardholder database, nor are they registered in SAFR's Identity Database. - No-Concern: Registered person. - Concern: Registered person who has been marked as a person of concern. - Threat: Registered person who has been marked as a known threat.